Ch4r0ne/ARK-Ascended-Server-Manager/README.md

 - **Edit Configuration Files**: Access and modify 'Game.ini' and 'GameUserSettings.ini'.

-## 🔍 Found a Bug?
+## 🐞 Found a Bug?
 Help Us Improve!
-Hello developers and early adopters!
-Welcome to our app's preview release.
-Your feedback is crucial as we refine every detail.
+Welcome to the preview release of ARK-Ascended-Server-Manager!
+Your feedback is invaluable as we refine the application.
 If you encounter any bugs or unexpected behavior, please report them on GitHub.
 Your reports guide us toward a seamless user experience.
-Thank you!
+Thank you for your support!